Install Oracle Java SE on Oracle Linux

 (Optional) Setting the default JDK on a system with multiple versions

-If multiple versions of the JDK exist on an Oracle Linux system, users can set the default version using the alternatives command, which maintains symbolic links determining default commands.
+If multiple versions of the JDK exist on an Oracle Linux system, users can set the default version using the alternatives command, which maintains symbolic links that determine default commands.
 See the update-alternatives(8) manual page for more details.

 1. Install Oracle Java 17.